Glossary: Novel Production Explained.

 Multi-Pass Pipeline

-SYMBAN's core architecture: Every scene goes through multiple passes — Write (WRITE), Quality Control (QC), Polish (POLISH), and Extraction (EXTRACT).
-Internally, additional passes like BRIEFING, RECALL, CRITIC, and FIX run as invisible intermediate steps.
+SYMBAN's core architecture: Every scene goes through multiple passes — writing, consistency-checking, style refinement, and memory extraction — plus internal preparation passes like briefing and recall that run as invisible intermediate steps.

 WRITE Pass